How to Create & Access R Matrix – 5 Operations that you Must Check!

 A matrix in R is a two-dimensional rectangular data set and thus it can be created using vector input to the matrix function.
-R is a tool for expressing statistical and mathematical operations.
-For which beginners should know how to create and access the R matrix.
-By the end of this article, you can perform addition, subtraction, multiplication, and division operations on R Matrices.
+R is a tool for expressing statistical and mathematical operations from which beginners will learn how to create and access the R matrix.
+And, by the end of this article, you will be able to perform addition, subtraction, multiplication, and division operations on R matrices.

-A matrix is a collection of numbers arranged into a fixed number of rows and columns.
-Usually, the numbers are the real numbers.
-By using a matrix function we can reproduce a memory representation of the matrix in R.
+In a matrix, numbers are arranged in a fixed number of rows and columns and usually, the numbers are the real numbers.
+With the help of a matrix function, a memory representation of the matrix can be easily reproduced.

-Hence, the data elements must be of the same basic type.
+Therefore, all the data elements must share a common basic type.

-An element at the mth row, the nth column of our matrix ‘mat’ can be using this expression mat[m, n]
+An element at the mth row and nth column of our matrix ‘mat’ can be created using this expression mat[m, n].

-To extract only the mth row of our matrix mat, we can use this expression mat[m, ]
+To extract only the mth row of our matrix ‘mat’, we can use the expression, mat[m, ].

-And, to only extract the nth column of our matrix mat, we use this expression mat[, n]
+And, to extract only the nth column of our matrix ‘mat’, we use the expression mat[, n].

 “Matrix” is the Latin word for womb.
-It can also mean more generally any place in which something formed or produced.
-The word has used in unusual ways by at least two authors of historical importance.
+Generally, it can also mean any place in which something is formed or produced.
+The word has been used in unusual ways by at least two authors of historical importance.
 They proposed this axiom as a means to reduce any function to one of the lower types so that at the “bottom” (0order) the function is identical to its extension.

 matrix(data, nrow, ncol, byrow, dimnames)